ramanshahdatascience/breakouts/README.md

 want to organize breakout or mixer sessions in your event so attendees get to meet each other in a more intimate setting.
 You want to avoid any.
-Say you want to put them in groups of 3-4 (you'd need 16 or 20 to have everyone in groups of exactly 4, so a couple groups will need to be short a person).
+Say you want to put them in groups of 3-4 (you'd need 16 or 20 to have everyone in groups of exactly 4, so one groups will need to be short a person).
 Say you have the time for 3 breakout sessions.

 Clone this repo.
 The first time, you'll need to give permission to execute the `make_schedule.py` script: